|

 "You are not good enough for her," said Haldir, taking

 a step back.
-"You never were good enough for her.
+"You were never good enough for her.
 She deserves

 so much more than you"